-Author has written 8 stories for Harry Potter, Inuyasha, Naruto, and Gargoyles.
+Author has written 10 stories for Harry Potter, Inuyasha, Naruto, Gargoyles, X-Men, and Grimm.

 Okay still working on those stories, but got a lot of distractions in my life at the moment.
 Some of those distractions are a mess of story plots swimming through my head.
 I don't have time for these right now, and my reviewers keep saying I have original ideas.
 So I'm going to put up a couple challenges here, enjoy.